earthly/website/blog/_posts/2021-06-01-creating-and-hosting-your-own-deb-packages-and-apt-repo.md

 gpg --no-tty --batch --gen-key /tmp/example-pgp-key.batch
 ```

-Since we overrode the GNUPGHOME to a temporary directory, we can keep this key seperate from our other keys.
+Since we overrode the GNUPGHOME to a temporary directory, we can keep this key separate from our other keys.
 Let's take a quick look at the contents of the directory:

 ```bash